rohanv32/ArtGallery/README.md

 ## Example

-If you enter `The Water Lily Pond`, for example, the program will retrieve details from the Met's collection, search WikiArt for related Van Gogh pieces, and show commercially available similar artworks on Saatchi Art.
+If you enter `The Water Lily Pond`, for example, the program will retrieve details from the Met's collection, search WikiArt for related pieces from Claude Monet, and show commercially available similar artworks on Saatchi Art.